rachel170/tp/docs/UserGuide.md

 To see the summary of all our commands, go to the [Command Summary](#command-summary) section.

-Here's the Table of Contents for a brief overview of our User Guide, or for you to quickly access other sections of our User Guide.
+Here's the Table of Contents(Under Details) for a brief overview of our User Guide, or for you to quickly access other sections of our User Guide.

 --------------------------------------------------------------------------------------------------------------------

 <details markdown="block">
-<summary>Table of Contents</summary>
+- Table of Contents
-   <p>{:toc} </p>
+{:toc}
 </details>

 --------------------------------------------------------------------------------------------------------------------